 Bright colored glue sticks are mostly used for arts & crafts.
 They typically have lower melting temperatures, and they are not that great for heavy-duty fastening.
 For the simple stuff they are great however.

-For hot-gluing car audio equipment and other things that are black, you can find solid black hot glue that blends in well with dark plastics.
+For hot-gluing car audio equipment and other black objects, you can find solid black hot glue that blends in well with dark plastics.

 Glue sticks for specific materials